Content File Formats and Renditions¶

 Although the AP offers a wide variety of potential media renditions, their availability for any given entitlement or content item is not guaranteed.

 - Using the agent?
-You can select the file types and formats to download on the Media API portal.
+You can select the file types and formats to download on the AP Media Agent Configuration Dashboard.
 Selecting certain renditions does not guarantee that you receive all of them; it only ensures that if the rendition is available, it is not filtered out.
 For example, you can select all video renditions, but the available video for a given entitlement or feed may include only MP4 files.

 - Accessing the API directly?
 You can determine which formats are available by checking the